 TIP: Picking fresh leaves from a peppermint plant and steeping them in hot water works just as well as dried out tea leaves.

 Licorice root tea

-Licorice Root tea is brilliant for dealing with a sore throat.
+Licorice Root tea is brilliant for dealing with a sore throat and is natural home remedy singers have been using for years.
 Like Peppermint tea, Licorice Root tea aids digestion and it somewhat numbs the back of your throat just a little which is fabulous for singers who are performing night after night.